 \subsection{Confidence and Prediction Intervals}

-Dependency on any particular selection procedure can be further illustrated by visualizing the empirical vs quantile approximated results for a single trial.
-For example, consider the false positive rate, the probability an applicant is selected although they are not part of the high ability group (a transformation of the previously summarized true positive classification probability, Equation~\ref{eq:FPR}).
+Dependency on any particular selection procedure can be further illustrated by visualizing the empirical vs. quantile approximated results for a single trial.
+For example, consider the false positive rate, the probability an applicant is selected while they are not part of the high-ability group (a transformation of the previously summarized true positive classification probability, Equation~\ref{eq:FPR}).
 Figure~\ref{fig:sim_single} compares the quantile approximated false positive rate (full blue line) to a random simulation's empirical false positive rate (full black line) with $J = 5$, $\text{IRR}_1 = 0.30$, and $N = 100$.

 The empirical false positive rate wildly oscillates between 0 and 1, especially when considering the selection of only a small number of applicants ($x$-axis).
 These wild oscillations, accompanied by the extremely wide 95\% prediction interval (blue dotted line; based on quantile function of binomial distribution), are an inherent property of summarizing the proportion of successes of a binomial outcome with a small number of trials.
-In contrast, 95\% confidence intervals of the false positive rate (blue dashed lines) which quantifies the uncertainty of the false positive rate \emph{estimate} (based on non-parametric bootstrap) is wider in the lower proportion of the selected candidates and shorter around the endpoints.
-This is a result of the false positive rate estimate being bounded at the endpoints, with higher uncertainty in the lower proportion of selected applications -- as it is a transformation of the true positive classification probability.
+In contrast, 95\% confidence intervals of the false positive rate (blue dashed lines), which quantifies the uncertainty of the false positive rate \emph{estimate} (based on non-parametric bootstrap) is wider in the lower proportion of the selected candidates and shorter around the endpoints.
+This results from the false positive rate estimate being bounded at the endpoints, with higher uncertainty in the lower proportion of selected applications---as it is a transformation of the true positive classification probability.